Opioids, a type of prescription pain medication, can trigger a specific type of constipation known as opioid-induced constipation (OIC).

 - oxycodone (OxyContin)

 Constipation is defined as having fewer than three bowel movements a week.
-Anywhere from 41 to 81 percent of people who take opioids for chronic, non-cancer pain experience constipation.
-But there are medications and natural and home remedies that can help you find relief.
+Anywhere from 41 to 81 percent of people who take opioids for chronic, noncancer pain experience constipation.
+There are medications and natural and home remedies that can help you find relief.

 - Stool softener: These include docusate (Colace) and docusate calcium (Surfak).
 They increase the amount of water in your colon and help stools pass easier.